As an Amazon Associate I earn from qualifying purchases.

 - Premium Fabric Covering.
 No one likes seeing a chair with a heavy-duty frame that has split seams and the color has worn off.
 The seamless seat cover will last for years on end.
 And the mesh back?
 Say goodbye to sweaty workdays!

 - Generous Padding.
 The padding is great for relieving pressure points and has carried me through many grueling, 12 hour workdays.
-It also doesn’t seem to be squishing or losing loft like traditional chair padding.
+It also doesn’t seem to be squishing or losing loft unlike traditional chair padding.

 - Tall Back.
 Works well for both tall and short people.
 If you’re on the shorter side, you may not realize that tall people can very rarely lean their heads back against their chairs.
 That’s why we always have our heads on our desks!
 If you’re 6’1 (or a bit more, depending on your build), you can rest your head on this one!

 - Rounded Chair Edge.
-The edge of this seat drops smoothly away in an arc which doesn’t cut off the blood flow in your legs.
+The edge of this seat drops smoothly away in an arc that doesn’t cut off the blood flow in your legs.
 I have a habit of resting my feet on castors, so this has never been a big problem for me, but shorter people who have taken my chair for a test drive have loved it!

 So if you need the best office chair for big guys, save your brainpower for actual work and just go order this one now!

 If you have never experienced a high-quality office chair, prepare to be shocked.
 This thing is BIG, STURDY, and HEAVY!
 Unless you have extra cash, just trust me and get this chair or the one above.
-Even though it was specifically designed as an office chair for big guys, it is similar in price to a regular office chair and will outperform and outlast it in every regard.
+Even though it was specifically designed as an office chair for big guys, it is similar in looks to a regular office chair and will outperform and outlast it in every regard.

 - High-quality PU Leather Covering.